Flock Bronzewing (Phaps histrionica)

 Acrylic on canvas

 Outback Australia is the definition of vast.
 Within its impressive range, the Mitchell Grasslands are amazing.

-Characterised by open grassy plains with few rivers and gorges, the Mitchell Grass Downs bioregion extends from central Queensland into the Northern Territory and is an important part of Australia’s pastoral heritage.
+Characterised by open grassy plains with few rivers and gorges, the Mitchell Grass Downs bioregion extends from central Queensland into the Northern Territory and is part of Australia’s pastoral heritage.
 It takes a long time to drive there from the coast but it’s worth the effort.
 I have travelled through Mitchell Grass country from Longreach to Muttaburra and Hughenden, and the inlier region of Mount Isa.
 The scenery is awe-inspiring.

 As their name suggests, Flock Bronzewings gather in huge flocks after rain and although their numbers appear to be declining, they are not yet listed as vulnerable.